Azeezjim/Quote-of-the-day/README.md

-# Quote-of-the-day"
+# Quote-of-the-day

-Every moment is worth fighting for
+"Every moment is worth fighting for"

-"

 devAzeezjim
 Who dey cry dey see road